bentlema/puppet-tutorial-pe/tutorial/07-Config-Hiera.md

   :datadir: "/etc/puppetlabs/puppet/environments/%{environment}/data"
 ```

+Go ahead and edit your hiera.yaml if you haven't already.

+### There's just one hiera.yaml ###

-Notice that there is just one hiera.yaml for all of our puppet environments,
+Notice that there is just one **hiera.yaml** for all of our puppet environments,
 **NOT** separate hiera.yaml files per-environment.
 This is important to
 realize, because in a later lab we will move our hiera.yaml under Git control,
 and it will be sitting within the production environment.
 This could become